 2. Second Degree Price Discrimination

-This involves charging different prices depending upon the quantity consumed.
-For example:
+This involves charging different prices depending upon the choices of consumer.
+For example quantity, time period, collecting coupons

 - After 10 minutes phone calls become cheaper.